TadPath/PUMA/FreeCAD/ReadMe_PUMA_FreeCAD.md

 These CAD files were made in FreeCAD v.
 0.18 using 64 bit Arch Linux.

-For information on how to generate STL files from the models in these CAD files, see the 'PUMA_3D_Printing_Guide' in teh 3D_Printing folder on the PUMA GitHub page.
+For information on how to generate STL files from the models in these CAD files, see the 'PUMA_3D_Printing_Guide' in the 3D_Printing folder on the PUMA GitHub page.

 A summary of what each file contains is given below.
 For details about the parts and construction of the microscope see the detailed documentation and tutorials.